 The 64 GB of RAM that came with the unit I tested proved to be excellent for multitasking.
 As a result, I was able to open literally dozens of tabs on Google Chrome and switch between them without experiencing any lag.

-It was all instantaneous and a true incredible experience.
+It was all instantaneous and a truly incredible experience.

-Then, we ran RAM, SAP2000, and AutoCAD all at once, and everything ran smoothly
+Then, we ran SAP2000, and AutoCAD all at once, and the laptop handled everything smoothly.

 Now let us go over storage options.
 In addition, the Dell Inspiron 15 features a SATA3 slot for HDDs as well as a PCIe NVMe slot for SSDs, which enable multiple combinations for storage.